LogtalkDotOrg/logtalk3/manuals/sources/refman/directives/use_module_2.rst

 be a module name (an atom) instead of a file specification.
 In Logtalk, there's no mixing between *loading* a resource and (declaring the) *using* (of) a resource.
 As a consequence, this directive doesn't automatically load the module.
-Loading the module file is dependent of the used :term:`backend Prolog compiler` and must be done separately (usually, using a source file directive such as ``use_module/1`` or ``use_module/2`` in the entity file or preferably in the application :term:`loader file`
+Loading the module file is dependent on the used :term:`backend Prolog compiler` and must be done separately (usually, using a source file directive such as ``use_module/1`` or ``use_module/2`` in the entity file or preferably in the application :term:`loader file`